awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/sso-credentials.md

 **Adding an AWS SSO profile to your credentials file in AWS Toolkit for Visual Studio**

-1. Use your preferred text editor to open the AWS credentials information stored in the `<hone-directory>\.aws\credentials` file\.
+1. Use your preferred text editor to open the AWS credentials information stored in the `<home-directory>\.aws\credentials` file\.

 1. In either the `credentials` or `config` file, under `[default]`, add a template for a named AWS SSO profile\.
 An example profile: